manizvlabs/agentmitra/backend/docs/CONFIGURATION_AND_FEATUREHUB_SUMMARY.md

 3. **Restart the application** to load new configuration

-4. **Verify FeatureHub connection**:
+4. **Verify Pioneer connection**:
-   - Check logs for "FeatureHub service initialized successfully"
+   - Check logs for "Pioneer initialized successfully"
    - If unavailable, system will use fallback flags
+   - Verify SSE connection to Scout endpoint

 ### Breaking Changes